The technique of anchoring to emphasise decisions, contrasts and progressions

 Here at about 3.50, Tshering Tobgay, Bhutan’s Prime Minister, talks about how careful the nation is in using its limited resources.
 He then moves to mark the contrast of the need for development, and the challenge that sets for Bhutan.

-The movement highlights the dichotomy of economic development on one side and pollution on the other.
+The movement highlights the dichotomy of economic development one side and the increasing pollution on the other.

 So you can see how gesture and movement help distinguish content.
 There are no big theatrics here, only a subtle and effective way of demarcating your content in a way that keeps your audience with you.